What You Need to Know About Becoming a Nurse Educator

 8 Things future nurse educators need to know

 If you feel called to help shape the future of the field by becoming a nurse educator, consider this firsthand advice from seasoned professionals.

 1. Teaching often starts small

-It’s not like you wake up one morning, put on the coffee and think, “Hey, I should be a nurse educator!”
+You’re not likely to just wake up one morning, put on the coffee and think, “Hey, I should be a nursing instructor!”
 As with any journey, the path that leads nurses into education tends to start long before they apply for the job.
 For Tami J. Rogers, PhD, DVM, MSN and educator at the Rasmussen College School of Nursing, it started in nursing school.

 “I was selected to be a peer tutor and help struggling students learn difficult skills and concepts,” Rogers explains.
 After graduating and spending time working in the field, she began working with local community college students in their last term as they rotated through her unit.
 “By then, I was officially enjoying being a nurse educator and wanted to pursue a full-time position in that specialty,” she recalls.